-If your home is heated with a forced-air heating system, the appliance at the heart of if is either a furnace or a heat pump.
+If your home is heated with a forced-air heating system, a furnace or a heat pump is at the heart of it.
 Here we look at how to handle furnace problems from a furnace working poorly to a furnace not working at all.
 For heat pump problems, see Heat Pump Troubleshooting & Repairs.

 Though forced-air furnaces are normally quite reliable, they can break down.
-When a furnace is not working, getting it fixed quickly is usually critical.
+Because of this, it pays to take care of a furnace and know how to fix it when something goes wrong.
+Inevitably, a furnace stops working when you need it most.
+Consequently, fixing it is urgent.
+The following instructions will help.
 With a little do-it-yourself experience and the proper guidance, you can troubleshoot and repair a variety of furnace problems yourself.

-Once a year, vacuum out the area around the furnace’s blower.
-If possible, slide out the fan unit, clean each fan blade with a toothbrush, and then vacuum with a brush attachment on a vacuum cleaner.
-Look for oil ports on the motor, normally located near the motor shaft.
+For starters, once a year, vacuum out the area around the furnace’s blower.
+If possible, also slide out the fan unit, clean each fan blade with a toothbrush, and then vacuum with a brush attachment on a vacuum cleaner.
+While you’re at it, look for oil ports on the motor, normally located near the motor shaft.
 If the motor has these, apply two to three drops of non-detergent motor oil into each port (you may have to remove a cover plate to do this).
-Most contemporary motors don’t require lubrication, but motors with oil ports should be lubricated once a year.
+Though most contemporary motors don’t require lubrication, do lubricate motors with oil ports once a year.
 For more about maintenance, see Maintenance Checklist for Central Heating Systems.

-The information in the following articles is for some of the most common types of repairs.
-If these look to be beyond your abilities, call a qualified HVAC repair person.
+The information in the following articles is for fixing some of the most common types of furnace problems.
+Note: If these repairs look to be beyond your abilities, call a qualified HVAC repair person.

-GAS LEAK: If you suspect a furnace gas leak, deal with this immediately!
-If you smell natural gas in your home or near the furnace, do not light any matches or turn off or on any switches.
+If you suspect a furnace gas leak, deal with this immediately!
+First, if you smell natural gas in your home or near the furnace, do not light any matches or turn off or on any switches.
 If the gas odor is strong, immediately evacuate your house, leaving the door open.

-Turn off the gas supply valve, which should be located by your gas meter on the gas inlet pipe.
-To turn off the gas, rotate the valve one quarter turn with an adjustable wrench so that the valve’s oblong stem is perpendicular to the inlet pipe.
+Turn off the gas supply valve, typically located by your gas meter on the gas inlet pipe.
+Turn off the gas by rotating the valve one quarter turn with an adjustable wrench.
+When the gas is off, the valve’s oblong stem points perpendicular to the inlet pipe.
 Then call your gas utility or the fire department from a remote location.
 Do not return to your home until you know it is safe.

-Older gas and combustion-fuel furnaces have pilot lights; some newer ones have electronic ignition.
+Older gas and combustion-fuel furnaces have pilot lights, whereas some newer ones have electronic ignition.

-Furnace with pilot light.
-If your older furnace has a pilot light that won’t stay lit, the thermocouple may be loose or faulty, the pilot orifice may be clogged, or the pilot’s flame may be set too low.
+If your older furnace utilizes a pilot light that won’t stay lit, the thermocouple may be loose or faulty, the pilot orifice may be clogged, or the pilot’s flame may be set too low.

 You can clear a clogged orifice with a piece of thin wire.
-Be sure to turn off the gas to the furnace first.
+Before doing this, turn off the gas to the furnace.
 Also shut off the switch or circuit breaker that controls power to the furnace.
-Just poke the thin wire into the tiny orifice where the pilot flame normally burns to knock out any debris.
+Then, just poke the thin wire into the tiny orifice where the pilot flame normally burns to knock out any debris.

 Some pilot lights have a flame adjustment screw.
-Refer to your owner’s manual, but normally this is simply a matter of turning the flame adjustment screw to achieve a full, steady 1 1/2-inch to 2-inch flame with no yellow in it.
+Refer to your owner’s manual, but normally adjusting this just means turning the flame adjustment screw to achieve a full, steady 1 1/2-inch to 2-inch flame with no yellow in it.